 Whether you’re a local or a visitor, there are some details about Colorado you may not know.
-Get to know the Centennial State better with these fun facts about Colorado.
+Get to know the Centennial State better with these interesting facts about Colorado.

 Located on the western half of the United States, Colorado has a long, interesting history.
 It’s full of random facts and trivia.
 For example, the capital and most populous city in Colorado is Denver.
 Residents there are known as Denverites, while the people in Colorado are referred to as Coloradans or more accurately Coloradoans.

-Locals who are born here are known as Natives, although, so is another historic group of Native Americans, and more rightfully so.
-There are reservations located in the southwest region of the state.
+Locals who are born in Colorado called themselves natives, although, so do another historic group of Native Americans.
+There are two large Native American reservations located in the southwest region of the state.
 They are home to two Indian casinos, which are the only ones located outside of Colorado’s main three casino towns: Black Hawk, Central City and Cripple Creek.

 One thing you can be sure of is that there are plenty of weird facts to learn about Colorado.
 If you’re visiting and want to learn more about the area, here’s our growing list of random factoids.